Q.) What are the benefits of attaining certification?

 Q.) Can I still apply for SHEC if I have not yet completed the prerequisite?

-A.) You must have attended a previous SAR or Multi-day CAVE/SAR, or be registered and payment submitted for Multi-day CAVE/SAR in order to apply for SHEC.
+A.) You must have attended a previous SAR (within the last five years) or be registered and payment submitted for an upcoming SAR in time for SHEC, in order to apply.

 Q.) What is the total cost for the program?

 A.) The total cost for the SHEC program is $3600.
 This includes all five modules, the practicum component and materials but does not include text books.
-Multi-day CAVE/SAR is not included in this cost.
+SAR is not included in this cost.

 Q.) Is there any financial assistance for the program?